ansh1113/kitti-graph-slam/README.md

 ## Data

-Download the same KITTI raw data as MP0 (requires UIUC login) and place it under `data/`:
+Download the same KITTI raw data and place it under `data/`:

 ```
 data/